rainad33r/BiomechanicalWheat2025/README.md

 ### Data Collected

+For more information on the collected data and the possible next steps resulting from that can be found at this [ReadMe](/CollectedData/README-Data.md).

 > Data collected from the four-point bend test and cross-section analysis </br>[Material Testing](/CollectedData/MaterialsTesting)

 > Analysis of material testing data</br>[Material Testing Analysis](/CollectedData/MaterialTestingAnalysis.xlsx)